QuestNetwork/qd-messages-ts/README.md

 qDesk Messages is on track to become the first fully featured, cross-platform, publicly auditable, decentralized, real-time, dag based end-to-end encrypted messenger with a feature to exchange goods and services and send payments.

 In this module you can create end-to-end encrypted channels, organize them in folders, share the folder structure with your invite, control the channels you own, participate in self-owned channels.
 Have private conversations or public channel discussions.
 Use Audio/Video in 0.9.5+ for groups or private conversations.
 Ban and report users in 0.9.5+.
-Alias and profile picture are linked from qDesk Social.
+Alias and profile picture are linked from [qD Social](https://github.com/QuestNetwork/qd-social-ts).
 Peers can nickname participants and override the information that references other peers social profiles.

 In 0.9.4 message histories are session only.
 In 0.9.5+ the message history is synced based on a quorum consensus scheme which creates an always online experience and lets peers view messages they missed when they were offline.